 You will post a bond of about $28 on the vehicle with the credit card.
 The purpose is to verify that you will not sell the vehicle in Mexico.
 This is non-refundable.
 If you plan to use cash, the price goes up to over $200 so use a credit card.
 The vehicle agency is the Banjercito, the Bank of the Armed Forces and your credit card is quite safe here.

 NEW: For your convenience, you may now complete the Banjercito paperwork for your vehicle registration in advance via the Internet.
 This application must be processed no more than 24 hours and within 30 days of your planned entry date into Mexico.
 No charges will be made to your credit card until you actually appear at a Banjercito office to complete the application and obtain your car permit.
 To access the Banjercito web site in English, click here.
 Be sure to print the application when you have completed it.

-If you plan to travel no farther than San Carlos/Guaymas/Empalme within the State of Sonora, you no longer need a permit for your vehicle, trailer, etc. You are required to have the same documents as for the regular permit, but do not to get the permit.
+If you plan to travel no farther than San Carlos/Guaymas/Empalme within the State of Sonora, you no longer need a permit for your vehicle.
+You are required to have the same documents as for the regular permit, but do not to get the permit.
+Motor Homes and 5th Wheel RVs are documented with the same 10 year TIP as a boat.
+See the Banjercito web site to obtain these permits.
 Additional questions regarding the Only Sonora program can be answered by calling 1-800-4-SONORA (800-476-6672).
 See the Sonora Free zone discussion above on this page.